tankylz/multi-task_crabnet/README.md

 ### Downloading the required dependencies
 `conda` or `venv` can be used to install the required dependencies.
 There are different versions of the packages as different devices were used to run the models, and the CrabNet model that we modified had some known compatibility issues with newer `PyTorch` versions.
-Please see [Known issues with CrabNet right now](#known-issues-with-crabnet-right-now).
+Please see [Known issues with the previous CrabNet model](#known-issues-with-the-previous-crabnet-model).

 `environment.yml` - contains the dependencies for running a `conda` environment.
 This `pyTorch` version should work for CrabNet.
 All dependencies are listed in `full_dependencies_nometal.txt`.